CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Protocols-and-Services/Monitor-the-MLAG-Service.md

 To view switches with the most unestablished CLAG sessions:

 1. Open the large CLAG Service card.

-2. Select **SWITCHES WITH MOST UNESTABLISHED SESSIONS** from the filter above the table.
+2. Select **Switches with Most Unestablished Sessions** from the filter above the table.
     The table content is sorted by this characteristic, listing nodes with the most unestablished CLAG sessions at the top.
 Scroll down to view those with the fewest unestablished sessions.